sigasi/sigasi_insights/content/veresta/_index.md

 # Exit codes

-Sigasi CLI should always finish with a `0` exit code.
+Sigasi Veresta should always finish with a `0` exit code.
 If this is not the case, refer to the following table.

 | Code | Description                                              |